Copsychus123/vulnfox/README.md

 - **Integrated Vulnerability Management Process**
    From asset inventory and vulnerability information collection to AI analysis, vulnerability ranking, remediation planning, and progress tracking, the system offers a more comprehensive and systematic vulnerability management solution.
 This helps enterprises respond more effectively to cybersecurity threats, save remediation resources, and promote team collaboration.

+- **Lightweight Performance & Low‑Spec Deployment (In the future)**
+   By packaging with Docker and streamlining model parameters, memory and compute demands are greatly reduced, allowing large language models to run smoothly on standard, non‑GPU hardware.

 - **Zero Trust Architecture Integration (In the future)**
    The system will integrate multiple asset discovery mechanisms such as active scanning, passive monitoring, configuration analysis, and manual analysis to provide a comprehensive oversight of cybersecurity vulnerabilities from an asset management perspective, ensuring continuous and complete asset and vulnerability monitoring.